mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

  } ),
 ```

-I think most of them should be pretty self explanatory.
+I hope most of them should be  self explanatory but you can find examples [below](#Selectable).

 There are four syntaxes for this command: